The Lie group of automorphisms of a Courant algebroid and the moduli space of generalized metrics: The ILH stratification of the moduli space

-\begin{proof}[Proof of Theorem \ref{theo:Stratification ILH exact case}] The proof follows the one of \cite[Thm.
-VI.4]{Bou}.
-We have a slice theorem (Theorem \ref{theo:slice exact case full group}), and the fact that the spaces $\GR_{(G)}$ are ILH manifolds (Proposition \ref{prop:ILH generalized G invariant metrics}).
-Another crucial ingredient is the following.
-Assume that $G'$ is the isometry group of some generalized metric $g'$, and that a subgroup $G\subset G'$ is the generalized isometry group of some other generalized metric.
-One needs to construct a generalized metric $g$, arbitrarily close to $g'$, such that the generalized isometry group of $g$ is $G$.
+Last, let $(G)$ and $(G')$ be two conjugacy classes in $\cA$ such that $(G)\subsetneq (G')$.
+Then $G'$ is the isometry group of some generalized metric $V_+'$.
+We can assume up to conjugation that $G$ is a subgroup of $G'$ and the generalized isometry group of another generalized metric.
+To conclude, one needs to construct a generalized metric $V_\ep$, arbitrarily close to $V_+'$, such that the generalized isometry group of $V_\ep$ is $G$.
 This is done by following the argument of the proof of Proposition \ref{prop:caracterization isometries}. \end{proof}

 As a corollary, we also obtain generalized versions of other results in \cite{Bou}. \begin{corollary} We have the following: \begin{enumerate} \item The space $\GM_G$ is an open dense subset of $\GM_G^1$, where $\GM_G^1$ is the space of generalized metrics whose generalized isometry group contains $G$. \item The space $\GM_{\lbrace 1\rbrace}$ is an open dense subset of $\GM$ as long as $\dim M\geq 2$. \item In a neighbourhood of a generalized metric with non-trivial generalized isometry group, $\GM$ is not an ILH manifold. \item In each homotopy class of a loop in $\GR$, there is a loop that can be lifted to $\GM$. \end{enumerate} \end{corollary}